mriddle/mriddle/posts/2012_12_13_Staying_close_to_master_while_doing_heavy_upgrades.md

 Upgradinate
 ===

-It's a process we have used a few times at Lonely Planet now that's saved us a lot of time and greif.
+Upgradinating is a process we have used a few times at Lonely Planet now that's saved us a lot of time and grief.

-We have recently completed a few technical milestones that have been haunting us for some time.
+We have recently completed a few technical milestones that have been haunting us for some time:

 - Upgrading from Rails 2.3.x to Rails 3.2.x
 - Upgrading from Ruby 1.8.7 (REE) to Ruby 1.9.3

-Having issues in the past with large chunks of work and branches we wanted a way we could keep shipping code without interferring or slowing down our releases.
-We came up with the idea of forward-porting what we could and scripting up all other changes.
+Having issues in the past with large chunks of work and a strong desire not to branch, we wanted a way we could keep shipping code without interrupting or slowing down our releases.
+We came up with the idea of forward-porting what we could and scripting up all other changes - and we called it upgradinating.

 Enough talk, time for the code!